divslinger/Android-Merchant-App/TEST_PLAN.md

    * Ensure that the list is empty and display a message saying that there is no TX available
 1. Verify newly paid invoice is added to the list
    * Go to 'Payment INPUT' screen
-   * Enter a specific amount
+   * Enter the amount USD 0,05
    * Click Charge to generate an invoice/QR code
    * Pay the invoice
    * Go to Transactions screen
+   * Ensure that the amount is correctly displayed as USD 0,05 (dollar sign is OK)
+   * Ensure that the timestamp is correct
-   * Ensure that the
+   * Ensure that the BCH amount seems correct
 1. Verify TX list is populated correctly
    * **NOT READY** - This test requires the deployment of the new Bitcoin Pay Console
    * Force stop + Clear data + Uninstall app
    * Install & launchapp & do required setup using a payment target that has paid invoices in the past